chattes/chattes.github.io/about.md

 permalink: /about/
 ---

 Full Stack Developer.
-Currently loves and writes Javascript for Fun and Work Bangalore
+I love to write both front and backend Javascript for Fun and Work.

+I am Based out of Bangalore.

 ### More Information